-District Artisans Collaboration
+Peak District Artisans Collaborations

-Over the last few years, painter Ruth Gray and I have individually visited the formal gardens of Hopton Hall, just down the road from The Slipper Studio, to see the snowdrops in February and roses in the summer.
+Over the last few years, painter Ruth Matthews and I have individually visited the formal gardens of Hopton Hall, just down the road from The Slipper Studio, to see the snowdrops in February and roses in the summer.
 It’s a very special and inspirational place, with its mix of formal and informal spaces, topiary and a rare crinkle crankle wall.

 In the summer of 2023, Ruth was asked by new owners and art collectors Chris and Andi Harvey, to invite a group of artists for a plein air day of drawing and painting, to promote the newly established A Month of Art in the gardens of the hall.
 I was happy to be invited along and we both agreed that we were both keen to repeat the experience.